Definitive Uganda Safari Guide

 Semuliki National Park covers about 220 sq. km and known as the birders paradise because of the special forest bird species within the park.
 The park is host to about 441 bird species and 53 mammals with the famous hot springs.

 Some of the bird species in Semuliki National Park include the Spot-breasted Ibis, Nkulengu Rail, Long-tailed Hawk, Western Bronze-naped Pigeon, Blcak-throated Coucal, White-billed Kingfisher, Piping Hornbill and many more.

 Mgahinga Gorilla National Park contributes to the big number of Mountain Gorillas in Uganda as it hosts 1 gorilla family known as Nyakagezi.
 The park is within the virunga ranges adjacent to Virunga National Park in Congo and Volcanoes National Park in Rwanda.

-Birding in Mgahinga is another rewarding activity aside from gorilla trekking.
+Birding in Mgahinga is another rewarding activity aside from Gorilla trekking.
 About 180 bird species have been recorded within the park including the Albertine rift endemics like the Rwenzori Turaco, Rwenzori Batis, Rwenzori Nightjar and many others.
-Learn More

 Other Africa Safaris Tours /Combined Safari Trips

 Africa has a lot to offer with each destination being unique from the other.
 Many Uganda safari tourists always tailor their safari in Uganda with Kenya safaris, wildlife safaris in Tanzania, Rwanda Safaris, Congo safaris and to many other countries.